-3.8.2 The escape route from a dead end may be a ladder complying with Acceptable Solution D1/AS1, if it serves only a support function or provides the same function in support of other risk groups, and only if the occupant load does not normally exceed four.
-Ladders are not permitted as escape routes in any other circumstances (see also Paragraph 3.4.4).
+3.8.2 The escape route from a dead end may be a ladder complying with Acceptable Solution D1/AS1 if it serves only support activities or provides the same function in support of other risk groups, and only if the occupant load does not normally exceed four.
+Ladders are not permitted as escape routes in any other circumstances (see also Paragraph 3.4.4.).

-This provision is principally for cat-walks used intermittently in industrial plants and similar situations.
+This provision is principally for situations such as catwalks used intermittently and fly-towers over stages.